pronhubaaa/property-tycoon/GameEngine/GameEngine-Documentation.md

 ### Private Attributes
 - #### gameTypeButtons: [Button]

+These buttons show the different game types the player could use, abridged or full.

 - #### gameTypeTitle: Label

+This label says "Game Types".

 ### Public Methods
 - #### SetUpGameType()
 *Parameters*: None
 *Returns*: Void

+This will initialise this scene.

 ---